siberianfox/tinygwiki/TinyG-Command-Line.md

 [baud] USB baud rate              0 [0-6] | Show all system settings
 </pre>

+Configuration is non-moded; that is, configuration lines and Gcode blocks can be used without changing modes.
+However, it is not recommended to intermingle configs with Gcode blocks, as the EEPROM writes can interfere with step generation and serial transmission (interrupts).
+Please note: in some future release config commands that arrive during a gcode cycle may be rejected.

+_CAVEAT: At the current time because of various limitations of the Xmega we recommend waiting for each config command to send a response before sending the next command.
+This gives allows the system to persist the data to EEPROM, because during that interval the board cannot reliably receive serial input._

 ## Updating Settings
 To update a setting enter $token=value